Jamestown Township, Steuben County, Indiana

 Jamestown Township is one of twelve townships in Steuben County, Indiana, United States.
-As of the 2010 census, its population was 3,249 and it contained 2,937 housing units.
+As of the 2020 census, its population was 3,269, up from 3,249 at 2010, and it contained 2,724 housing units.

 History

 Pokagon State Park, Collins School, and CCC Shelter are listed on the National Register of Historic Places.

 Geography

 According to the 2010 census, the township has a total area of 23.68 sqmi, of which 20.7 sqmi (or 87.42%) is land and 2.98 sqmi (or 12.58%) is water.
 Lakes in this township include Barton Lake, Big Otter Lake, Failing Lake, Green Lake, Hog Lake, Jimmerson Lake, Lake Charles West, Lake Lonidaw, Lake Minfenokee, Little Otter Lake, Lone Hickory Lake, Long Beach Lake, Marsh Lake, Middle Basin of Lake James, Seven Sisters Lakes, Snow Lake and the Upper Basin of Lake James.
 The stream of Follette Creek runs through this township.